jimmoffitt/rules-migrator/README.md

     + klout_score:40 klout_topic_contains:coffee

-For this example, our version 1.0 *```Source```* rules will be available at the following Rules API 1.0 endpoint:
+For this example, our version 1.0 ```Source``` rules will be available at the following Rules API 1.0 endpoint:

 ```
 https://api.gnip.com/accounts/snowman/publishers/twitter/streams/track/prod/rules.json

 ```

-We'll port these rules to the following Rules API 2.0 *```Target```* endpoint:
+We'll port these rules to the following Rules API 2.0 ```Target``` endpoint:

 ```
 https://gnip-api.twitter.com/rules/powertrack/accounts/snowman/publishers/twitter/prod.json

 ```

 First, let's get some feedback on the readiness of this version 1.0 ruleset for 2.0.
 When you pass in the ```-r``` command-line option, the tool will run in a 'report' mode.
 The 'report' mode will not make any changes to your Target ruleset, and will report on how many rules are ready for 2.0, how many need translations and what the translated rules will look like, as well as how many can not be migrated to 2.0 due to deprecated Operators with no 2.0 equivalents.
+When running in 'report' mode, the tool makes a call to the Rules API 2.0 **rule validation endpoint** and reports on any rules that fails.
+Since we are making a request to that endpoint, you need to specify your ```Target``` Rules API 2.0 endpoint, even though we are not posting any rules to it.

 To run a rules report on our example Source system, run the tool with the ```-r``` option, along with specifying the Source Rules API endpoint with the ```-s Rules-API_URL``` option:

   ```
-  $ruby rule_migrator_app.rb -r -s "https://api.gnip.com/accounts/snowman/publishers/twitter/streams/track/prod/rules.json"
+  $ruby rule_migrator_app.rb -r -s "https://api.gnip.com/accounts/snowman/publishers/twitter/streams/track/prod/rules.json" -t "https://gnip-api.twitter.com/rules/powertrack/accounts/snowman/publishers/twitter/prod.json"

   ```